Tanya

 PRIVACY

 This site is run by a private individual who happens to hate the loss of privacy experienced in modern life.
-Therefore the site does not contain any trackers (which follow you to other sites to identify your interests so they can target advertisements at you online), though if you click on the links to my books on Amazon, Amazon may be able to identify you (depending upon your computer or phone settings).
+Therefore the site does not contain any trackers (which follow you to other sites to identify your interests so they can target advertisements at you online).

 If you apply to join my support group, I keep your response (containing your e-mail address, first name, cat's name and age, country of residence and anything else you choose to share with me) in case of future problems with your membership.